bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

         - `serial3` - Serial Terminal 3.
         - `std` - Standard VGA.
         - `virtio` - VirtIO-GPU.
         - `virtio-gl` - VirtIO-GPU with 3D acceleration (VirGL).
 VirGL support needs some extra libraries that aren’t installed by default.
-See the [Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#qm_virtual_machines_settings) section 10.2.8.for more information.
+See the [Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#qm_virtual_machines_settings) section 10.2.8 for more information.
         - `vmware` - VMware Compatible.
     - `clipboard` - (Optional) Enable VNC clipboard by setting to `vnc`.
-See the [Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#qm_virtual_machines_settings) section 10.2.8.for more information.
+See the [Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#qm_virtual_machines_settings) section 10.2.8 for more information.
 - `vm_id` - (Optional) The VM identifier.
 - `hook_script_file_id` - (Optional) The identifier for a file containing a hook script (needs to be executable).